A weather phenomenon of "microburst" type played an important role in the accident in Mexico

 The Directorate General of Civil Aeronautics of Mexico (DGCA) said investigators found evidence of a microburst above the aerodrome.
 A short-term storm quickly broke down at the airport, changing flight conditions.

-The flight crew of 3 persons - being on board and a first officer in preparation, who was in the right seat - did not receive the updated weather information and that would certainly have led to the takeoff delay.
+The flight crew of 3 people - with a first officer in training on board, who was in the right seat - did not receive the updated meteorological information and which would certainly have delayed take-off.

 According to investigators, the aircraft became unstable while running on the runway, and the left engine hit the edge of the runway.
 In these circumstances, the aircraft failed to take altitiduine and collapsed at 350 meters below the runway threshold.